smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ### Resumption

-If an app is disconnected from SDL Core and reconnects within a specified time limit, Core will try to resume the app into the same HMI state the app was in before resumption.
+If an app is disconnected from SDL Core and reconnects within a specified time limit, Core will try to resume the app into the same HMI state the app was in before it was disconnected.
 The HMI should be prepared to handle a `BasicCommunication.ActivateApp` request from SDL Core, in which case the HMI should return the app into the requested state (or respond with an error if unable to).
 For example, if the requested HMI level is `FULL`, the HMI should activate the app and put that app's template into view.

 !!!
 NOTE
 `BasicCommunication.ActivateApp` is used differently than the previously described `SDL.ActivateApp`, but can be easily confused.